AlexS4v/PiwaBot/index.md

 # Generals

-- ping: Measures the milliseconds elapsed while sending a message.
+- .ping: Measures the milliseconds elapsed while sending a message.

 # osu!

 - .follow <Username>: Starts to follow specified player's activities in the current channel:
 PiwaBot will send a message (in the channel where the command was executed) when he'll get at least an S or more than 100 pp. It'll also send a message when there's a new profile's recent activity.

-- .pp <Beatmap's Link> (Mods): Calculate the pp of the specified beatmap.
-Optionally you can specify the mods writing them, splitted by a space, using their codes:
+- .pp <Beatmap Link> (Mods): Calculates the pp of the specified beatmap.
+Optionally you can specify the mods writing them after the link, splitted by a space, using their codes:
   - EZ: Easy, NF: NoFail, HT: HalfTime, HR: HardRock, HD: Hidden, DT: DoubleTime, NC: NightCore, FL: Flashlight, SO: SpunOut

 - .orb: Searches for a random beatmap, and give it to you when PiwaBot'll find one.